Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Related Work

-\mypara{Malicious Website Detection} Malicious website detection methods~\cite{phishing_dection_survey,phishing_dection_survey2} can be categorized into three types: URL-based~\cite{url1,url2,url3,url4}, Webpage-based~\cite{web1,web2,web3,web4}, Hybrid approaches~\cite{hybrid1,hybrid2}.
-URL-based detection relies on features related to the URL itself, such as IP address, URL length, and suspicious words.
-Otherwise, one straightforward of the URL-based detection is using harmful websites list~\cite{checkphish,phishtank,scamadviser,SURBL,metamask}, which will be used in our evaluation process to verify the suspicious websites.
+\mypara{Malicious Website Detection} Malicious website detection methods, encompassing phishing website detection ~\cite{phishing_dection_survey,phishing_dection_survey2} can be categorized into three types: URL-based~\cite{url1,url2,url3,url4}, webpage-based~\cite{web1,web2,web3,web4,DBLP:conf/uss/LinLDNCLSZD21,DBLP:conf/uss/Liu0YNDD22,DBLP:conf/uss/Liu0TLHD24}, hybrid approaches~\cite{hybrid1,hybrid2}.
+URL-based detection relies on features related to the URL itself, such as IP address, URL length, suspicious domain, and path.
+Otherwise, one straightforward approach of the URL-based detection is using harmful websites list~\cite{checkphish,phishtank,scamadviser,SURBL,metamask}, which will be used in our evaluation process to verify the suspicious websites.
 PhishTank~\cite{phishtank} offers a database of verified phishing websites to help identify and block threats.
 ThreatBook~\cite{ThreatBook} provides a database of malicious websites to aid in detecting and mitigating cyber threats.
 LevelBlue~\cite{LevelBlue} is an open threat intelligence community that contains global participants to report emerging threats in the wild.

-Webpage-based detection~\cite{web1,web2,web3,web4} identifies phishing sites by comparing the content and structural features of a suspicious URL's webpage against a legitimate webpage, using methods like content similarity analysis and machine learning to assess the likelihood of phishing.
+Webpage-based detection identifies phishing sites by comparing the content and structural features of a suspicious URL's webpage against a legitimate webpage, using methods like content similarity analysis and machine learning to assess the likelihood of phishing.
 Hybrid detection merges URL-based and content-based evaluation techniques into a feature vector, which is then used by a machine learning algorithm for classification.
-Given the complexity of AIPSE's risks, the current URL-based detection methods mainly focus on analyzing the links themselves.
-We propose a simple yet effective defense based on agent to warn and filter unsafe content of the answer in the context of AIPSEs.
+Considering the complexity risks associated with AIPSEs, we draw upon prior URL-based and webpage-based detection approaches to propose a straightforward yet efficient agent-based defense mechanism, aiming at warning and filtering unsafe content within responses in the context of AIPSEs.